 Pixel-Smartphones: So könnt ihr den Zugriff auf eure persönlichen Daten ohne Datenverlust wiederherstellen

 Normalerweise können sich Nutzer der Pixel-Smartphones über schnelle Updates freuen, die von Google in immer kürzeren Abständen auf mehreren Kanälen ausgeliefert werden.
 Doch in jüngster Zeit treten wieder vermehrt Probleme auf, sodass erst kürzlich wieder einige Nutzer von einem Speicherproblem berichten mussten.
-Jetzt hat Google darauf reagiert und eine Anleitung veröffentlicht, mit der ihr den Speicherzugriff ohne Datenverlust wiederherstellen könnt.
+Nun hat Google darauf reagiert und eine Anleitung veröffentlicht, mit der ihr den Speicherzugriff ohne Datenverlust wiederherstellen könnt, noch bevor das dafür notwendige System-Update ausgerollt wird.

 Für einige Pixel-Nutzer gab es im Januar ein kleines Deja-vu: Denn das erst Ende 2023 aufgetretene und nach mehreren Stolpersteinen behobene Speicherproblem ist zurückgekehrt.
 Auch diesmal äußert es sich darin, dass die Nutzer nicht mehr auf den internen Speicher zugreifen können.
 Sie können weder lesen noch schreiben, die an gleicher Stelle gespeicherten Apps und App-Daten können hingegen weiterhin abgerufen werden.